yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/pagecontent/codelist-options.md

 ## **Procedure Code**

- - FHIR STU3 (and CareConnect) uses the SNOMED list **71388002: Procedure** - the same as the huge heirarchy of procedures that forms part of Encounter Reason
+ - FHIR STU3 (and CareConnect) uses the SNOMED list **71388002: Procedure** - the same as the huge hierarchy of procedures that forms part of Encounter Reason
  - FHIR R4 does the same
  - UKCore however adds in **129125009: Context-dependent procedure** (And mandates the list as "extensible").
 This broadens the reach into Social Care
  - PRSB uses these same two SNOMED lists